saurav-dhait/Simple-Face-Anonymizer/README.md

 - Get the image or image stream.
 - Detect face.
-- Put blue on the area covering the face.
+- Put blur on the area covering the face.
 - Output the modified image